FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/television/1974/1974-08-25-big-show-as-long-as-there-is-song.md

 layout: post
 title: "Big Show: As Long As There Is Song &#124; 25 August 1974"
 maintitle: "Big Show: As Long As There Is Song"
-subtitle:
+subtitle: A music program that aired on NHK General Television from 7 April 1974 to 20 March 1979
 description: Lena Zavaroni appears on Japanese television performing a selection of songs, including a Japanese-language version of her debut hit.
 post_description: Lena Zavaroni appears on Japanese television performing a selection of songs, including a Japanese-language version of her debut hit.
-categories: [NHK, Television-Big-Show, OnThisDay25August]
+categories: [NHK, Television-Big-Show, OnThisDay25August, Year-1974]
-last_modified_at: 6 July 2025
+last_modified_at: 7 August 2025
 ---

 <figure class="fig3">